 would argue a better taste.
 Because you can use it as a substitute for sugar in a 1:1 ratio it's easy to use in any of your baking recipes calling for sugar.

-Fructose, on the other hand, used to be made from fruit, at least according to some natural foods retail outlets who carried it in bulk.
-Now it is made from high fructose corn syrup which is one of the worst high glycemic sugars you can eat.
+Fructose, on the other hand, used to be made from fruit, at least according to some natural foods retail outlets who carry it in bulk.
+Now it is often made from high fructose corn syrup which is one of the worst high glycemic sugars you can eat.
 It's more refined than table sugar and it has an even more detrimental effect on blood sugar than sucrose.
-Studies have shown that consuming large amounts of fructose impairs the body's ability to process blood sugar and leads to elevated insulin and the development of insulin resistance.
-Fructose adversely affects blood lipids and blood pressure which increases the risk of cardiovascular disease and it interferes with nutrient absorption. *

 Obviously, coconut palm sugar is a far better choice for baking.
 Palm sugar is more expensive and you have to buy it packaged but since most of us don't bake that often and you don't need that much, it's worth paying a little more.